-I attended the SANS Security Awareness Summit last month.
+I attended the SANS Security Awareness Summit recently.
 The summit is put on and attended by professionals who believe humans are a critical element of organizational security.
 Contrary to some technologists’ opinions, the human firewall is as important as deep packet inspection.

-Security awareness is an important field that SANS, Enabling, at least 350 other attendees believe is on the rise.
+Security awareness is such an important field that SANS, Enabling, and at least 350 others attended.
 No technology can keep people from falling victim to social engineering, trusted-user phishing attacks, weak passwords, and allowing trustworthy looking strangers through protected entryways into facilities.
 By educating people on their role in managing risk, organizations improve their overall security profile.

 I was struck by the following observations: